 10 moments that make ‘Ghosted’ the best alien spoof ever

-Feeling spooky? 👻 We certainly are, because it’s time for the second instalment of supernatural comedy series Ghosted.
+Feeling spooky? 👻 We certainly are, because we’re revisiting supernatural comedy series Ghosted.
 Starring Adam Scott (Step Brothers) as a misunderstood scientist and Craig Robinson (Pineapple Express) as a disgraced LAPD cop, together the unbeatable duo are recruited to investigate spooky activity in Los Angeles, while hopefully also saving the future of the human race.
 No pressure.

-Season one has returned to Fox with an additional six episodes, where the alternatively hapless and kickass leads will no doubt continue to struggle their way from the normal to the paranormal.
-To celebrate the occasion, here’s a rundown of the moments that told us Ghosted is the best alien spoof comedy ever.
+The alternatively hapless and kickass leads struggled their way from the normal to the paranormal, and we were sad to see them go.
+Here’s a rundown of the moments proving Ghosted was the best alien spoof comedy ever.

 10. Max & Leroy are the comedic Mulder & Scully.